 ECSS-E-ST-10-03_0750262

-Polarity tests shall be performed, with the validated final software installed, in all specific modes, on all chains from sensor to actuator, with the spacecraft in its final flight configuration.
+Polarity tests shall be performed, with the validated final software installed, in all critical modes, on all chains from sensor to actuator, with the space segment element in its final flight configuration.

+A mode is deemed critical for polarity testing in case a polarity error in this mode would not be recoverable and lead to mission loss or severe degradation of mission performance.

 ECSS-E-ST-10-03_0750263

 During the polarity test the AOCS shall be operated in the mode where the chain is used in the control loop.